gonzaisa04/International-Football/README.md

 ## Data & Tools

-In this project I was tasked to find data that was of interest, as well as finding
+In this project, I was tasked to find data that was of interest.
+The files were all found on Kaggle.

+● world-countries.json

+● goalscorers

+● results

+● shootouts

+This project used tools within python to create the charts and graphs.
+These tools include:

+●  Pandas

+● Seaborn

+● Matplotlib

+● Numpy

+● SciPy

+● SKLearn

+● Pylab

+## Folders

+The project was organized in folders.
+The folders include:

+● Project Management: Project Brief

+● Scripts: The Jupyter notebooks containing the coding for the analysis.

+● Analysis: The visualizations used for developing and explaining insights.